FROM ESCALATION BACK TO STRATEGIC GOALS

 The conflict between the lawyer and the accountant arises from the lawyer frequently making mistakes

-• Ignoring Messages in Chats
+• Ignoring messages in chats

 Messages in group chats are often ignored